phol/docs/content/en/docs/guide/search.md

 ### Built-in

-Academic comes with its own integrated search engine.
+Wowchemy comes with its own integrated search engine.
 If it's not already enabled, it can be enabled by setting `engine = 1` under `[search]` in `config/_default/params.toml`.

 Note that this search engine runs entirely in the web browser on the visitor's device.
 Thus, it is not scalable to an extremely large number of pages.
 If you have a very large amount of content and find the search running slowly, we recommend opting for a server side search engine such as Algolia or Google (see below).